 The concept comes from the behaviorism school of thought in psychology.
 It was developed as part of Ivan Pavlov’s, B.F Skinner’s, Edward Thorndike’s, and John Watson’s theories of classical conditioning and operant conditioning.

-and is regularly used in animal training as well as in human classrooms.
+It is regularly used in animal training as well as in human classrooms.
 In animal training, we teach a dog to roll over when it hears the phrase “roll!”.
 Naturally, a dog wouldn’t respond this way.
 However, it has been conditioned to have this response thanks to positive reinforcements, such as treats whenever the dog does the trick.

 Conditioned responses in education are related to rote learning.
 An example is when a school teacher says “four times four” and students respond “sixteen!”
 Here, students aren’t actually doing the sums every time.
 Instead, they have learned (or been conditioned) to give this response whenever they hear the phrase “four times four”.
-It’s a conditioned, rote-learned, response.
+It’s a conditioned, rote-learned response.

 Conditioned Response Examples